Religion in Croatia: Ottoman Period

+Habsburg Rule

+Following the retreat of Ottoman power, Croatian territories increasingly came under the authority of the Habsburg Monarchy.
+During this period, the Catholic Church regained much of its influence and received substantial state support.
+New churches, monasteries, and religious institutions were established, while Baroque religious culture flourished throughout the region.

 In the 16th century, Protestantism reached Croatia, but was mostly eradicated due to the Counter-Reformation implemented by the Habsburgs.

+The Habsburg era also saw the consolidation of Orthodox communities, particularly within the Military Frontier, where many Orthodox settlers served as soldiers defending the empire's borders.
+Religious affiliation became increasingly intertwined with emerging ethnic and national identities, a development that would have lasting consequences in the centuries that followed.

+Yugoslav Period

+Aloysius Stepinac is a central figure in the Croatian Catholic Church because he became a symbol of loyalty to Vatican and resistance to communist control, and after serving as Archbishop of Zagreb during World War II, he was tried and convicted by the Yugoslav communist government in 1946 in what many consider a politically motivated trial, spending years in prison and house arrest until his death in 1960.

+The creation of the Kingdom of Yugoslavia in 1918 brought together diverse religious communities, including Catholics, Orthodox Christians, Muslims, Jews, and Protestants, within a single state.
+Religious differences often intersected with broader national and political tensions, particularly between Croats and Serbs.

+Following the Second World War, the establishment of socialist Yugoslavia under communist rule transformed the relationship between religion and the state.
+The government promoted secularism and sought to reduce the public influence of religious institutions.
+Religious education was largely removed from public life, church property was sometimes confiscated, and clergy were subject to state oversight.
+As a result, religious participation declined in many urban areas.
+Despite these restrictions, religious communities continued to play an important role in preserving cultural traditions and local identities.
+The Catholic Church, in particular, remained an important symbol of Croatian national consciousness during the socialist period.

 There is also significant history of the Jews in Croatia through the Holocaust.
 The history of the Jews in Croatia dates back to at least the 3rd century, although little is known of the community until the 10th and 15th centuries.
 By the outbreak of World War II, the community numbered approximately 20,000 members, most of whom were murdered during the Holocaust that took place on the territory of the Nazi puppet state called Independent State of Croatia.
 After World War II, half of the survivors chose to settle in Israel, while an estimated 2,500 members continued to live in Croatia.
 According to the 2011 census, there were 509 Jews living in Croatia, but that number is believed to exclude those born of mixed marriages or those married to non-Jews.
 More than 80 percent of the Zagreb Jewish community were thought to fall in those two categories.